This blog comes from CEO of the Archway Learning Trust, Sian Hampton

 I love my job and the fantastic staff and students I get to work with every day, but the pressures of this changed role and the ever increasing demand for more have taken their toll.

 This year has probably been one of the hardest – and most rewarding – of my career.
-From a place of still figuring things out, there are five key observations I would like to make about how to survive as a leader and what my strategies will be going forwards.
+From a place of still figuring things out, there are five key observations I would like to make about how to survive as a leader of an academy trust and what my strategies will be going forwards.

 1. Recognise the symptoms